✔️ Added course to cart

 [Above] Leaf from a Bhaktāmara Stotra manuscript.
 British Library, MS Or.
 13741; Public-domain artwork; photo licensed CC BY 4.0.
 [Header] Kalpa Sūtra, manuscript leaf, attributed to Bhadrabāhu, India, 15th century.
 Collection of the Metropolitan Museum of Art, Open Access (public domain).

-The Center for South Asian Languages (CSAL) is a teaching and research center dedicated to the rigorous instruction, scholarly research, and responsible preservation of South Asian languages and cultures within the academic mission of Arihanta Institute.
+The Center for South Asian Languages (CSAL) is a teaching and research center dedicated to the rigorous instruction, scholarly research, and responsible preservation of South Asian languages and cultures within the academic mission of Arihanta Institute, an IRC 501(c)(3) nonprofit organization.
 CSAL supports language learning, textual study, and research grounded in ethical scholarship and accessible pedagogy, enabling students, scholars, and practitioners to engage directly with South Asia’s linguistic and literary traditions.

 Subscribe To Newsletter